Arizona Tenants Advocates

-Arizona Tenants Advocates (ATA) is a non-profit renters' union and tenants' rights organization located in Tempe, Arizona.
+Arizona Tenants Advocates (ATA) was a non-profit renters' union and tenants' rights organization located in Tempe, Arizona.
 It was founded in 2001 by Kenneth A. Volk, a prominent Arizona tenants' rights advocate.

 Current activity

 ATA as it exists today primarily helps tenants legally terminate their leases through a break lease program.
 Additionally, they help prepare letters in response to landlord-tenant disputes.
 However, the office also functions as a free hotline that helps provide answers to various landlord-tenant questions.
 Volk noted in a 2006 issue of Global Tenant that "[f]requent topics include evictions, unlawful landlord access, wrongful deposit withholding, landlord seizure of tenants’ personal property, failure to supply essential services or do repairs, and status of leases upon expiration or when a property is conveyed to a new owner."

 Due to the excessive heat in some parts of Arizona, air conditioning is regulated as an essential utility in the state.
 As a result, the organization reportedly receives frequent questions regarding landlord refusals to remedy broken AC units.